What are Ambien withdrawal symptoms?

 If you are asking, “Can I just stop taking Ambien?” the answer depends on how long you’ve been taking it.
 Ambien (zolpidem) should not be used to treat long-term insomnia.
 Instead, Ambien is used to treat short term insomnia.
 Because Ambien has a quick and high rate of dependency and Ambien withdrawal syndrome manifests when you stop taking zolpidem, Ambien is not prescribed for more than two weeks at a time.
 After taking Ambien for a couple of weeks, you can expect to experience Ambien dependence symptoms as you stop taking Ambien.
 So what can you expect as you come off Ambien?

-Here, we explain what Ambien withdrawal symptoms you can expect, why they occur, and potential treatments that can help.
+Here, we explain what sleeping pills withdrawal and detox is like and what you can expect, why do withdrawal symptoms occur.
+Then, we outline potential treatments that can help.
 At the end of the article we invite you to ask any questions you may have about Ambien withdrawal and we will get back to you as soon as we can.

 Why do Ambien withdrawal symptoms occur?